sufiyan007/Docker/README.md

 ---

-# 8. VERY IMPORTANT — Network Understanding
+# 🌐 Automatic Network Creation

-You may notice:
+Even if you do not define a network manually:

 ```yaml
 services: